ahmed-musallam/shanghai-rummy/README.md

+# Shanghai Rummy

-This is a project based on [Ionic](http://ionicframework.com/docs/).
+This is a project based on [Ionic Framework](http://ionicframework.com/docs/).
+An effort to learn ionic framework and build an ios/android app with angular 2.

+At the moment, this appllication is used ton track score for Shanghai Rummy.

-> see the web demo here: http://ahmedmusallam.com/shanghai-rummy/index.html
+> see/use the web demo here: http://ahmedmusallam.com/shanghai-rummy/index.html

 ### Run with ionic cli: